 Amount you could save: R36 per pack of cigarettes on average, R3700 a year assuming you buy 2 packs a week and cut out completely.

-Work can be stressful and busy - so it is all too easy to spend out on expensive extras.
+The workplace can be stressful and busy - so it is all too easy to spend out on expensive indulgences that help take the edge off but make it that much harder to save money at work.
 Take some time on the weekends to plan your work week in advance and you could see a serious benefit to your pocket.

 You could save around R150 a week, R7000 a year, if you buy your lunch every day at work, compared to making your own at home.

-Think about carpool: Can you combine your journey with someone else’s to save on cost?
-Ask around on advertise on your internal information board to see if there is anyone interested in splitting the cost of travel.
+- Think about carpool: Can you combine your journey with someone else’s to save on cost?
+Ask around or advertise on your internal information board to see if there's anyone interested in splitting the cost of travel.

 You could save around R3600 a year.